-An EFA Hedge is a linear feature therefore it can be drawn on your EFA map as a line.
+An EFA Hedge is a linear feature therefore it can be drawn on your EFA map as a line using the New Linear EFA function.

-It is measured in metres and must be a minimum length of 20 metres to be claimed.
+A hedge is measured in metres and must be a minimum length of 20 metres to be claimed.

-The following diagram is an example of an EFA map showing an EFA Hedge (the red line).
-The hedge is owned and managed only by the claimant and is fully within the parcel so is eligible to be claimed as EFAH100.
+The following is an example of an EFA map showing two EFA Hedges (the pink dotted line).
+The bottom hedge is owned and managed only by the claimant and is fully within the parcel so is eligible to be claimed as EFAH100.
+If the EFA hedge is a boundary / 'march' hedge between two applicants, then it will be claimed as EFAH50, (in this example the right hand pink line).
+For both EFAH100 and EFAH50 you would still draw the EFA hedge as a line on the map as shown in the example.

-If the EFA hedge is a boundary / 'march' hedge between two applicants, then it will be claimed as EFAH50, but you would still draw the EFA hedge as a line on the map (in this example the red line).
+If the EFA hedge is a boundary / 'march' hedge between two applicants, then it will be claimed as EFAH50, but you would still draw the EFA hedge as a line on the map (in this example the right-hand pink line).